Why are there so many unusual names? Station names on the Ou Main Line [Fukushima, Yamagata, Akita]

 Nadeushiko Station (Hirosaki City, Aomori Prefecture)

-Next Station, .
-After crocodile, there's cow.
-It's a difficult station name to read, and even if you can read it, you might be wondering, "Pat the cow... so what?"
+Next upNaijōshi Station,.
+After the crocodile, now it's a cow.
+It's a difficult station name to read, and even if you can read it,"Stroking a cow... so what?"you might think,

-Limited express trains such as "Tsugaru" and "Super Tsugaru" and rapid trains do not stop here.
+Limited express trains such as "Tsugaru" and "Super Tsugaru," as well as rapid trains, do not stop there.

 Extra: Ushizaka Railroad Crossing

-As you'd expect from the Ou Main Line, even the name of the crossing is difficult to read.
+As you might expect from the Ou Main Line, even the name of the level crossing is difficult to read.

 Incidentally, there is also a bus stop with the same name near the crossing.

-I think it may have been a slope where cows or oxcarts often passed.
+something like a slope where oxen or oxcarts often passed.

 summary

-There are 101 stations on the Ou Main Line, and the stations introduced here account for less than 10% of them.
+The Ou Main Line has 101 stations, and the stations introduced here represent less than 10% of them.

-As explained in the article, station and place names are engraved with a part of the history of the area .
+As explained in the article,station names and place names hold a part of the history that the land has experienced.

-The Ou Main Line does not just transport people and goods, but it can also be said to play a role in conveying part of the history of various parts of the Tohoku region to the present day.
+The Ou Main Line not only transports people and goods, but it can also be said to play a role in conveying a part of the history of various parts of the Tohoku region to the present day.

-And when you travel, paying attention to the history of the area will make your trip that much more interesting.
+And when you travel, paying attention to the history of the place you visit will make your trip much more interesting.

 Other articles